popstas/transmission-cli/docs/commands.md

 If was defined `--transmission-host` option, then `torrent-add` will called only for this host.

+## Info about movie on Weburg.net

+Command for test internal weburg parser.

 ## Add series to download list

 You can automatically download new series.
 To do this, you should add series to download list: